hoangduytran/blender-manual/manual/compositing/introduction.rst

 So each node in a composite can operate on different sized images as defined by its inputs.
-Only the *Composite* output node has a fixed size, as defined by the settings in :menuselection:`Output Properties --> Render --> Format`.
-The *Viewer* node always shows the size from its input, but when not linked (or linked to a value) it shows a small 320×256 pixel image.
+Only the *Composite* output node has a fixed size, as defined by the :doc:`Format Output Properties </render/output/properties/format>` The *Viewer* node always shows the size from its input, but when not linked (or linked to a value) it shows a small 320×256 pixel image.